Rayveni/blog/articles/howto video tutorial.md

 My tips to shorten this activity:

  - Spit and **record** content in small chunks (e.g. it can be easily split into slides for a presentation).
-Because it is much easier to overwrite a small part than  the entire record.(afterwards small chunks can be concatenated in video editing)
+Because it is much easier to overwrite a small part than  the entire record.(afterwards small chunks can be concatenated )
  - Make a text of your speech (or at least the main points).
 Reading from a second monitor or a part of the screen is much simpler than doing it from memory(improvisations are not welcome).

 Both hints (splitting and reading pre-prepared text) saved me a lot of time.

-As for the **recording software**, I recommend using OBS studio, which is the industry standard for streaming and recording.
+As for the **recording software**, I recommend using OBS studio, which is the standard for streaming and recording.
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/video%20record%20tutorial/obs.jpg?raw=true)(https://obsproject.com/)
 Of course, if you only want to record a voice-over for a PowerPoint presentation, you can use the built-in recorder in PowerPoint.
 However, OBS is much more flexible, can be used in a variety of scenarios, and has an intuitive  UI.